Gissio/radpro/docs/users.md

 Rad Pro lets you compensate these missed counts by applying dead-time compensation.

-To use dead-time compensation you need to first measure the dead time.
+To use dead-time compensation you need to measure the dead time first.
 To do so, go to the settings, select "Statistics" and monitor the "Dead time" value until it stabilizes.
 This process can take several hours under normal levels of radiation.

 Dead-time compensation follows the non-paralyzable model: